 - Early psoriatic arthritis can affect other joints, too, including shoulders, knees, and joints up and down your back and neck.

-- PsA can also can also cause so much swelling in a finger or toe that they look like a sausage -- a condition called dactylitis.
+- PsA can also cause so much swelling in a finger or toe that they look like a sausage -- a condition called dactylitis.

 Long-Term, Active Disease

 Joint damage can put a hard limit on activities you once enjoyed.
 That’s not just upsetting; it’s a recipe for even more pain.
 When you don’t get enough physical activity, your joints can become stiff and your muscles weak.

 Joint problems aren’t the only concern.
 PsA also makes you more likely to have other conditions, including:

 Some people with PsA never know the pain and embarrassment of damaged and deformed joints, thanks to powerful medications designed to control the disease.
 These include: